 Mark was among the first UK journalists to ‘embed’ with the British Army in Afghanistan's Helmand Province in July 2006.
 He was the first journalist with an eyewitness report from inside the terminal of Glasgow Airport following the terrorist attack in June 2007.
 He met Alexander Litvinenko in London, two weeks before the former KGB spy was poisoned.
 He covered Mr. Litvinenko’s death and its wider implications in detail.

 Mark played a central role in Sky’s coverage of the London riots in August 2011.
 Using just an iPhone, he captured some of the most striking footage of the night.
 His confrontations with looters in Clapham, South London engaged viewers and the impact of his work was immediate: his footage led bulletins on Sky and it was used by rival TV networks across the globe.
 Online, Mark’s footage was trending on Twitter within an hour of it being filmed.
 Within 24 hours his videos had been viewed by nearly a million people online.
-Mark was nominated and shortlisted for an award by the Royal Television Society for his innovative coverage of the riots.
+Mark was nominated and shortlisted for the Innovation Award by the Royal Television Society for his coverage of the riots.

 Mark is one of just a handful of journalists to sit through almost every session of Britain's Iraq Inquiry giving him an extensive knowledge of the war in Iraq and the decisions behind it.